 Can I eat pumpkins I’ve used for decoration?

-Pumpkins grown for carving generally have thin walls and stringy fibers.
+In short, no. Pumpkins grown for carving generally have thin walls and stringy fibers.
 What little flesh there is tastes bland.
 So, while they’re safe for consumption, they are not particularly good for eating.

-For soups and stews, winter squash with wonderful pumpkin-y flavor include butternut, kabocha, red Kuri, and Hubbard.
+If you want pumpkin for soups and stews, winter squash with wonderful pumpkin-y flavor include butternut, kabocha, red Kuri, and Hubbard.
 Some varieties are best roasted and/or stuffed, including acorn, carnival, delicata, and spaghetti squash.
 For pies, most cooks recommend sugar pumpkins.

 Where to find Halloween carving pumpkins in Hawaiʻi